unicef/project-connect-daily-check-app/README.md

 <h2><a id="about-gigameter" class="anchor" aria-hidden="true" href="#about-gigameter"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"></path></svg></a>
 About GigaMeter</h2>

-GigaMeter is a client desktop application, which can be installed on windows and android, that automatically measures the internet upload and download speed of a network using minimal data.
-The App is automatically scheduled to run two random internet speed tests daily.
+GigaMeter is a client desktop application that can be installed on Windows that automatically measures the internet upload and download speed of a network using minimal data.
+The App is automatically scheduled to run four internet speed tests daily.
+The first test runs within 15 minutes of the device being turned on, while the remaining three runs in the following time slots of the user's machine - 8 am to 12 pm, 12 pm to 4 pm, 4 pm to 8 pm.

 It can be installed on a user device (such as a computer or laptop) and configured easily to send daily internet connectivity information to a database.
 It utilizes the Network Diagnostic Tool (NDT), developed and maintained by Internet 2 and hosted by Measurement Lab (M-Lab).